This is the third part of the series on Spiritual warfare. This segment is entitled “Spiritual Warfare: The Conditions of the Mind.”

 Christians, who are walking in the Spirit of Christ, should never wonder, but walk victoriously.
 Remember what Jesus said in Mark 11:24: “Therefore I say unto you, What things soever ye desire, when ye pray, believe that ye receive them, and ye shall have them.”

 Now with a promise like that from our Lord and Saviour, Jesus, whose spirit we’re to walk in, how can we allow Satan to give us a wandering [waundering]—wondering, mind?
 We must replace our doubtful thoughts with positive thoughts.
-Instead of asking: I wonder if God’s going to answer my prayer?
+Instead of asking, I wonder if God’s going to answer my prayer?
 We should be declaring: I know God is going to answer my prayer, and when He answers it, and how He answers it, is up to Him.
 Period!

-Looking at one more condition, next we’re going to look at: the confused mind.
-Now the wondering mind and the confused mind are first cousins.
 They are very closely related.
 James 1:5-8 covers both conditions.
 When we have a mind full of doubt—a wondering mind, we are confused about everything.
 From what we believe to what we’re going to wear.
-We want to live single, but we want to be married.
+We want to live single but be married.
 We want to be saved, but we want to live like the world.
-We want to be secure, but the fact is we’re very insecure.
+We want to be secure, but the fact is, we’re very insecure.
 Do we see a pattern here?
 It’s a double mind.
-A wondering—confused mind is in a word: a mess.
+A wondering, confused mind is, in a word, a mess.
 Unstable in all it does.

-Now in the case of the confused mind, here is where Satan can really strut his stuff.
+Now, in the case of the confused mind, here is where Satan can really strut his stuff.
 If you’ll remember back to my last article, I mentioned that one of the functions of the mind is to reason.
-Now what does it mean to reason?
+Now, what does it mean to reason?
 It is the ability to think, form judgments, and draw

 conclusions.
 This is a power that God gave man when he created him.
-Remember in Genesis 1:26 God said
+Remember, in Genesis 1:26, God said

 “Let us make man in our image, after our likeness:” God gave man the ability to think and reason, and create like Him, but on a much more limited basis.
-But remember along came Satan, who twisted God’s words and confused
+But remember, along came Satan, who twisted God’s words and confused

 man’s reasoning.

 Now the scriptures tell us that Jesus is the same yesterday, today, and forever.
 [Heb 13:8] But also, we must always remember that Satan is the same yesterday, today, and from now on, until his time is up.
-And he’s using the same schemes today that he used, yesterday.
+And he’s using the same schemes today that he used yesterday.
 He is still interfering with man’s reasoning today, leaving many Christians with confused minds.
 Now let’s examine how this works.

 Reasoning is when a person tries to figure out the how and why behind